 A year ago, Trevor and I went from traveling every few months, to selling the house and making it a full-time experience.
 This meant I had to find a way to fit an entire walk in closet wardrobe into a suitcase.
 No easy feat for a woman!
 I ended up selling 95% of my clothes, shoes, handbags, jackets and accessories online, but I was still faced with a major challenge with what to do with the remaining 5%.

-Our transition into full time travel also came with a transition into minimalism, and I wasn't about to through all my progress out the window because of my clothing.
+Our transition into full time travel also came with a transition into minimalism.
+I wasn’t about to through all my progress out the window because of my clothing.
 Carrying extra baggage around the world or constantly shopping for new clothes is hardly embracing the minimalist lifestyle.
-Giving into the urges of my old hoarding ways was a step backwards I wasn't willing to take.
+Giving into the urges of my old hoarding ways was a step backwards I wasn’t willing to take.

 That is when I came across DUFL.

 If you follow me on social media, you know how much I rave about this service.
 Each time I use DUFL my mind is blown by the fact it EXISTS and actually works.